mannibasi/head-first-design-patterns/README.md

 * Strive for loosely coupled designs between objects that interact; loosely coupled designs are much more flexible and resilient to change
 * Classes should be open for extension, but closed for modification; Open-Closed Principle
 * Depend upon abstractions.
 Do not depend upon concrete classes
+* Only talk to your friends.
+Principle of Least Knowledge (aka Law of Demeter); talk only to your immediate friends

 ## The Strategy Pattern
 Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from client that use it.